 Swipe in from the top or bottom edge of the screen or right-click to open the app commands, then tap or click Paste.

 On the Camera roll tab, tap or click Upload photos at good quality or Upload photos at best quality.

 Back up the PC settings that are unique to your PC.
 For more information, see Synchronising settings between PCs.

 You can sync settings between your PCs so that they're the same whenever you sign in with your Microsoft account.
 Some PC settings don't sync, and you might choose not to sync other settings.
 So it's important to back up any settings that aren't synchronised.

 On the Sync settings tab, scroll down to the bottom and make sure that Back up settings is turned on.

 Back up files stored on your PC with File History.

-Use File History to back up versions of the files you keep in the Pictures, Music, Videos, Documents and Desktop folders on your PC.
+Use File History to back up versions of the files you keep in the Pictures, Music, Videos, Documents and Desktop folders and the OneDrive files available offline on your PC.
 File History isn't turned on by default.
 To set up and turn it on, see Setting up a drive for File History.